pusher/faros/docs/5_migrate.md

 	```

 4. For every `GitTrack` which previously owned a `ClusterGitTrackObject`,
 create a `ClusterGitTrack` that matches its target.
+If you used the
+`namespacecheck` tool to check for `ClusterGitTracks`, it should have written
+a file with all the required `ClusterGitTracks` to apply.
 5. Create a new deployment of Faros with the flags `--gittrack-mode=Disabled`
 and `--clustergittrack-mode=ExcludeNamespaced`
 6. Check that ClusterGitTrackObjects are now owned by ClusterGitTracks